systemslab/infra/docs/FAQ.md

 Frequently Asked Questions
 ===

-These aren't really "frequently asked"... it's just a list of stuff that has given us a major headache.
+These are not really "frequently asked"... it is just a list of stuff that has given us a major headache.

 Questions and Answers
 =====================

 Here is a list of problems (and their solutions).

-Q: The container fails to pull down Ubuntu repos and can't seem to reach the internet
+Q: The container fails to pull down Ubuntu repos and cannot seem to reach the internet
 --------------------------------------------------------------------------------------

 This connectivity issue [1] is fixed with: